 #17 Free Parking

-There are a variety of locations on the Las Vegas Strip that still provide free parking, so if you are anywhere in the vicinity of Circus Circus, Encore, Fashion Show Mall, Miracle Mile Shops, Palazzo, SLS Las Vegas, Stratosphere, Treasure Island, Tropicana, or the Venetian, save yourself some money and take advantage of the Free Parking.
+There are a variety of hotels on the Las Vegas Strip that still provide free parking.
+If you are anywhere in the vicinity of Circus Circus, Encore, Fashion Show Mall, Miracle Mile Shops, Palazzo, Sahara Las Vegas, The Strat, Treasure Island, Tropicana, Venetian, or Wynn – save yourself some money and take advantage of the Free Parking.

-There is only one available for now, so if you are burning the midnight oil and find yourself hungry – Palace Station provides the overnight buffet.
+There is only one available for now, so if you are burning the midnight oil and find yourself hungry – checkout the Palace Station overnight buffet.

 #19 White Castle Burgers